UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 #### Commands: `#commands`

-Normal loadables implement [`ApplyLoadable`](bevy_cobweb_ui::prelude::ApplyLoadable) and must be loaded onto specific entities.
+Normal loadables must be loaded onto specific entities.
 If you want a 'world-scoped' loadable, i.e. data that is applied automatically when loaded in, then you can use a `#commands` section with types that implement [`ApplyCommand`](bevy_cobweb_ui::prelude::ApplyCommand).

 ```rust
 #[derive(Reflect, Default, Debug, Clone, PartialEq, Serialize, Deserialize)]